EUCAIM/upv-node-workstation-images/usage-guide.md

 https://github.com/chaimeleon-eu/workstation-images/blob/main/usage-guide-other/upload-and-install-source-code-python-packages.md

 ### Running an image with uDocker
 You can embed your algorithm and all its dependencies in a docker image, upload it to your remote desktop and then run it with uDocker.
+Let's see it step by step.

+First you must "containerize" (aka "dockerize") your application.
+If you don't know what's that, you can start here: https://docs.docker.com/get-started/ Basically you should write a dockerfile and do `docker build -t myApp:1.0 .` within the directory where the dockerfile is.

-For this basic example we have an alpine image in our docker local repository, so we can save the image to a file with:
+We are going to pull an image already built for this example with: `docker pull alpine:3.20` So now we have the image in our docker local repository, and we can save it to a file with:
 ```
-docker save alpine:3.9 -o alpine-3.9.tar.gz
+docker save alpine:3.20 -o alpine-3.20.tar.gz
 ```
-Now we can upload the tar.gz file to the desktop, just drag and drop in the browser window and at the end of transference they will be available in the home directory of the remote desktop.
+And then we can upload the tar.gz file to the remote desktop, just drag and drop in the browser window and at the end of transfer it will be available in the home directory of the remote desktop.
 You should move to the persistent-home to make it available to all your desktops and jobs.
 In order to use the image, first it has to be loaded, and then you can run it:
 ```
-udocker load -i ~/persistent-home/alpine-3.9.tar.gz alpine
+udocker load -i ~/persistent-home/alpine-3.20.tar.gz alpine
-udocker run --rm alpine:3.9 echo hello
+udocker run --rm alpine:3.20 echo hello
 ```
 You probably want to access to the datasets directory and to your persistent home to write results.
 In that case you should mount those directories with `-v`:
 ```
 udocker run --rm -v /home/chaimeleon/persistent-home -v /home/chaimeleon/datasets -v /mnt/datalake \
-            alpine:3.9 ls -lh /home/chaimeleon/persistent-home
+            alpine:3.20 ls -lh /home/chaimeleon/persistent-home
 ```
 Note when the `datasets` directory is mounted, the `datalake` directory must be mounted also in order to provide destination to the symlinks.

 At the end, usually you will want to run that in a job (with more resources than the desktop) so this is how you can do that with jobman:
 ```
-jobman submit -- "udocker load -i ~/persistent-home/alpine-3.9.tar.gz alpine \
+jobman submit -- "udocker load -i ~/persistent-home/alpine-3.20.tar.gz alpine \
                   && udocker run --rm -v /home/chaimeleon/persistent-home -v /home/chaimeleon/datasets -v /mnt/datalake \
-                             alpine:3.9 ls -lh /home/chaimeleon/persistent-home"
+                             alpine:3.20 ls -lh /home/chaimeleon/persistent-home"
 ```
 For more details of `jobman` command see the chapter [Jobman client tool](#jobman-client-tool).